noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 ```

 ## Creating Your App
-You will need to create your own App on the Trusted Platform.
+You will need to create your own App on the Cloud Platform.
 This will appear as one of the “collections” where your items will appear in the user’s wallet.

 ```
 mutation createApp{